TheArturthur/CoppermindScraper/Cosmere/Herdaz.md

 ## Geography
 Herdaz is a coastal nation in the north-east of Roshar, covering approximately one million square kilometres of land.
 Most of its jagged coastline lies on the [[Reshi Sea\|Reshi Sea]], while a small part of it faces [[Steamwater Ocean\|Steamwater Ocean]] and the [[Bay of Elibath\|Bay of Elibath]].
 From the south, Herdaz borders [[Jah Keved\|Jah Keved]] on two rivers and [[Alethkar\|Alethkar]] on land.
 Across the sea, it is close to a number of [[Reshi Isles\|Reshi Isles]].
 It lies around the same lattitude as Iri and Rira.
 Most of the country is a series of long and narrow peninsulas jutting out into the sea, and a single larger one separating the island of [[Akak\|Akak]] from the rest of the Reshi archipelago.
 Their territory also includes a singular island of unknown name, situated north of Akak.
 The Herdazian interior appears to be rather flat, with a single major river dividing the western and eastern halves of the country, and a number of smaller, shorter coastal rivers.
 Though there are cities there, none of them are considered to be of global importance.
+It appears to be a verdant and grassy area.

 ## History
 >“*Herdaz?
 My aides say it is the traditional first step for an Alethi aggression.*”